LorenzHetterich/CTFHelperJava/README.md

 `/ctfd-add ctfd-demo https://demo.ctfd.io`

-Not that we exclude the trailing `/`.
+Note that we exclude the trailing `/`.
 This is important.
 The discord bot should create something similar to this:
 ![](img/demo1.png)